 Just when HVAC distributors thought they had their inventories set, their ordering priorities figured out, and their customers educated, along comes the new 13 SEER mandate that changes all that.
 For distributors, the choices they made this fall could possibly make or break their businesses.

 Very soon manufacturers will have to abide by the 13 SEER standard.
 Even though the standard has required manufacturers to redesign their lines, develop new products, and reconfigure their factories, most state they are excited about the changes.

 With energy prices soaring and a savvier public, some builders are realizing that consumers want higher-efficiency heating and cooling equipment, as well as other HVAC options.
 A home builder in Colorado recently offered high-end equipment in a spec, although custom, home.

 The higher fuel costs expected this winter are definitely not good news for the consumer, who will be in for a nasty surprise when the first utility bills of the winter arrive.
 This is a good time, though, for contractors to talk with customers about the benefits of high-efficiency furnaces.

 While there is no way to control the high cost of gasoline, contractors are looking for ways to compensate for high fuel prices.
 Installing global positioning systems (GPS) on service trucks has become one tool that many contractors are using to decrease fuel consumption.

 Whenever a homeowner has a coil, air handler, or condensing unit replaced, California's Title 24 now requires duct leak testing and repair, plus third-party verification.
 The good news is that installation of high-efficiency equipment eliminates the duct sealing requirement and third-party verification.

-In many parts of the country, people haven't switched off their air conditioners, but here at The News, we're already thinking about all the new boilers, furnaces, and heat pumps being offered by manufacturers.
-The News' annual Heating Showcase is here.
+In much of the United States, A/C systems are still in use, but here at The News, we're already thinking about all the new boilers, furnaces, and heat pumps being offered by manufacturers.
+It's time for The News' annual Heating Showcase.